 Diagnostic Models#

 Diagnostic models in Earth2Studio provide a set of models that are independent of time, focused on predicting new or modified values.
 For example, given an instantaneous set of atmospheric fields, a diagnostic model can predict a new field, such as precipitation.
-These models differ from Prognostic Models because they do not perform time integration.
-Calculations such as statistics or metrics could fall into a diagnostic classification, but we distinguish that diagnostic models are in fact models (numerical, AI) used to predict and calculate derived physical processes or quantities.
-They are not standard mathematical calculations or reductions for the purpose of analysis.
+These models differ from Prognostic Models because they do not perform time integration (stepping a model forward through multiple time steps).
+Although statistics and metrics could be considered diagnostic in a broad sense, Earth2Studio reserves the term for models (numerical or AI) that predict or calculate derived physical quantities.
+The term is not for standard mathematical reductions used in analysis.

-The list of diagnostic models that are already built into Earth2Studio can be found in the API documentation earth2studio.models.dx: Diagnostic.
+The list of diagnostic models that are already built into Earth2Studio can be found in the API documentation earth2studio.models.dx: Diagnostics.

 Diagnostic Interface#